5 Pretty Baby/Dog Proofing Design Tips

 Have an adventurous kiddo but you want to avoid those hideous door knob covers?
 This amazing invention from Safety Innovations slides quickly and seems to disappear completely out of sight.

-5. ACCESSORIZE WITH DECOR THAT DOUBLES AS TOYS
+5. ACCESSORIZE WITH TOYS THAT DOUBLE AS DECOR

 I hope this inspires you believe baby proofing can be pretty!
 If you have any other creative ideas leave them in the comments below.
 We love hearing from you 💕